d-bl/GroundForge-help/docs/Replace.md

 As an alternative to hover, you can reveal a [legend](#legend) with the color swatch button
 ![](/GroundForge/images/swatches.png)
-in the grey caption of a pair diagram to reveal a legend.
+in the grey caption of a pair diagram.
 For a touch device that is your only choice to figure out the exact stitch definitions.

 One color in the pair diagram may cover variations of a stitch.